Will Clyburn: CSKA Moscow (2017–2022)

 On June 20, 2017, Clyburn signed a two-year contract with the Russian team CSKA Moscow of the VTB United League and the EuroLeague.
 In 64 games played during the 2017–18 season, he averaged 11.9 points, 5.2 rebounds and 1.7 assists per game.
 Clyburn helped CSKA win the 2018 VTB United League Championship, winning his first career title.

 On January 17, 2019, Clyburn recorded 20 points, shooting 6-of-13 from the field, along with eight rebounds and two steals, leading CSKA to a 77–70 comeback win over FC Bayern Munich.
 Clyburn was named EuroLeague Round 19 MVP.
 On May 9, 2019, Clyburn was named to the All-EuroLeague First Team.
 On May 19, 2019, Clyburn led CSKA win the 2019 EuroLeague Championship after scoring 20 points in the championship game against Anadolu Efes.
 He was named the EuroLeague Final Four MVP.

 On June 14, 2019, Clyburn signed a three-year contract extension with CSKA.
 On October 25, 2019, Clyburn was ruled out for the rest of the season after he suffered an ACL injury in a match against Alba Berlin.

 Anadolu Efes (2022–2024)

-On June 7, 2022, Clyburn signed a two-year contract with the Turkish club Anadolu Efes of the Basketball Super League and the EuroLeague, the back-to-back European champions.
+On June 7, 2022, Clyburn signed a two-year contract with the Turkish club Anadolu Efes of the Basketbol Süper Ligi and the EuroLeague, the back-to-back European champions.
 On June 20, 2024, Clyburn parted ways with the Turkish powerhouse.